angl-dev/angl-dev.github.io/index.markdown

 low-power applications.
 I enjoy building chips so as to validate and evaluate my ideas with high fidelity.
-I am also an advocator of open-source hardware/research as they increase research credibility/reproducibility and encourage community-wide collaboration.
+I am also an advocate of open-source hardware/research as they increase research credibility/reproducibility and encourage community-wide collaboration.

-**I am on the academic job market this year.
-You can find my latest CV [here](/assets/pdfs/cv-angl.pdf).**

 # <i class="fas fa-newspaper"></i> Latest News